JDonnellyCodeInstitute/bespoke-brushwork/README.md

   - Go to the repository in GitHub and hit the button that says <>Code.
   - Once clicked, details for cloning either via HTTP or SSH will appear, the below example shows HTTP.
   - Copy the URL.
-  - Use git clone and enter the URL in a git attuned terminal to create an exact copy of the code locally.
+  - Use git clone and enter the URL in a git-attuned terminal to create an exact copy of the code locally.

 [Visual Aid to Assist with Cloning 1](assets/images/readme/clone-step-one.png) [Visual Aid to Assist with Cloning 2](assets/images/readme/clone-step-two.png)

 To fork:
-  - Go to the repository in GitHub, choose the file you wish to edit, click the edit button, then GitHub will respond with a pop-up to say you have do not have write access to the code
+  - Go to the repository in GitHub, choose the file you wish to edit, click the edit button, then GitHub will respond with a pop-up to say you do not have write access to the code
-  - At this point you may opt to fork
+  - At this point, you may opt to fork
   - The ability to do this is dependent on the author's privacy settings

 [Visual Aid to Assist with Fork 1](assets/images/readme/fork-step-one.png)